cyberark/conjur/docs/tutorials/integrations/nginx.md

 ## Breaking Down the Tutorial

 These files show how the proxy setup works.
-Note that, while this tutorial uses Docker and NGINX, there's nothing technically important about using those particular technologies or even about using containers at all.
-You can replicate the same strategy using a different endpoint such as [HAProxy][haproxy-tls] and services that are run in VMs or on bare metal.
-For the purpose of a tutorial that can conveniently run on a laptop, we provide this setup:
+Note that, while this tutorial uses Docker containers and NGINX, there's nothing magic about those technologies.
+You can replicate the same strategy using a different endpoint such as [HAProxy][haproxy-tls] and services that run in virtual machines or on bare metal.
+To create a tutorial that can run as conveniently on a laptop as in the cloud, we provide this setup.

 [haproxy-tls]: https://www.haproxy.com/documentation/aloha/7-0/haproxy/tls/